AdaInject: Injection Based Adaptive Gradient Descent Optimizers for Convolutional Neural Networks: Introduction

 The adaptive SGD optimization techniques have led to a promising performance on deep CNN models.
-The majority of the above mentioned adaptive gradient descent optimizers miss utilizing the curvature information to precisely control the parameter update.
-However, it is evident that the curvature in optimization plays an important role in gradient descent optimization \cite{curvature}.
-We resolve the above mentioned issues by injecting the second order moment in first order for the parameter update.
-The injection is weighted by the curvature information in the form of the short-term parameter update history.
-The major contribution of this work is summarized as follows: \begin{itemize} \item We propose AdaInject for the adaptive optimizers by injecting the curvature weighted second order moment in EMA used for parameter update. \item We conduct theoretical analysis to depict the effectiveness of the proposed AdaInject in different curvature scenarios. \item We show the effect of the proposed approach using toy examples.
-The convergence analysis is also conducted using regret bound which shows the convergence property of the proposed approach. \item We validate the superiority of the proposed injection concept with the recent state-of-the-art optimizers, including Adam \cite{Adam}, diffGrad \cite{diffgrad}, Radam \cite{radam} and AdaBelief \cite{adabelief} using a wide range of CNN models for image classification over four benchmark datasets. \item The proposed concept is generic and can be easily integrated with any existing adaptive momentum based gradient descent optimizers. \end{itemize}
+The majority of the above mentioned adaptive gradient descent optimizers suffer due to the overshooting of the minimum and oscillation near minimum.
+However, it is evident that a robust online stepsize adaptation in optimization plays an important role in gradient descent optimization \cite{curvature}.
+We resolve the above issues by injecting the second order moment in first order for the parameter update, which is weighted by the short-term parameter update history to incorporate the robust adaptation of step size.
+The major contribution of this work is summarized as follows: \begin{itemize} \item We propose AdaInject for the adaptive optimizers by injecting the short-term parameter change weighted second order moment in EMA of gradient used for parameter update. \item We provide an intuitive explanation in support of the effectiveness of the proposed AdaInject in different optimization scenarios. \item We show the effect of the proposed approach using toy examples.
+The convergence analysis is also conducted using regret bound which shows the convergence property of the proposed approach. \item We validate the superiority of the proposed injection concept with the recent state-of-the-art optimizers, including Adam \cite{Adam}, diffGrad \cite{diffgrad}, Radam \cite{radam} and AdaBelief \cite{adabelief} using a wide range of CNN models for image classification over four benchmark datasets. \item The proposed concept is generic and can be easily integrated with any existing adaptive moment based SGD optimizer. \end{itemize}

-The remaining paper is structured by presenting the proposed injection based optimizers in Section 2; theoretical and empirical analysis in Section 3; convergence analysis in Section 4; experimental analysis in Section 5; and concluding remarks in Section 6.
+The remaining paper is structured by presenting the proposed Injection based optimizers in Section 2; Intuitive explanation and empirical analysis in Section 3; Convergence analysis in Section 4; Experimental analysis in Section 5; and Concluding remarks in Section 6.